sqfmi/badgy/README.md

 ## Over USB (for Rev 2A & Rev 2B)
 1. Download and install the latest version of Arduino IDE
-2. Install board support for the ESP8266 using the Arduino Board Manager using instructions found [here](https://github.com/esp8266/Arduino#installing-with-boards-manager)).
+2. Install board support for the ESP8266 using the Arduino Board Manager using instructions found [here](https://github.com/esp8266/Arduino#installing-with-boards-manager).
-3. If on windows then you need to add support for the CP201X by installing drivers from [here](https://www.silabs.com/community/interface/knowledge-base.entry.html/2016/12/30/downloading_cp210xd-ek07)).
+3. If you are using a windows machine then you need to add support for the CP201X by installing drivers from [here](https://www.silabs.com/community/interface/knowledge-base.entry.html/2016/12/30/downloading_cp210xd-ek07).
 4. The USB-Serial device should show up on the list of ports (e.g. COM8, /dev/cu.\* , /dev/tty.\*).
 If you don't see it then it is possible that you need to install the drivers for CP2014 on your system.
 5. From the board selection mention choose "NodeMCU 1.0 (ESP-12E Module)".
 6. Compile and upload one of our code samples, or create your own!
 See the 'compiling' section below for some details.